 Rahab “foreshadowing the coming Savior”

-Rahab plays the temporary savior to Israel by protecting the spies, declaring their victory, and enabling God’s plan to move forward.
+In this story, Rahab plays the savior to Israel by protecting the spies, declaring their victory, and enabling God’s plan to move forward; and she foreshadows the coming Savior, Jesus, who will be one of her own descendants!

 IN LIGHT OF ADVENT

-Rahab is a courageous and clever woman, listed among Israelite heroes in Hebrews 11:31 for her faith.
+Rahab is a courageous and clever woman, listed among Israelite heroes in Hebrews 11:31 for her faith, and mentioned in James 2:25-26 as an example of faith in action.
 Regardless of her past, this biblical heroine goes on to establish a family in the land of Israel, one that will continue for generations and will eventually include Jesus of Nazareth.

 Frymer-Kensky, Reading the Women of the Bible, pg.
 35